 The methods being applied in many countries to achieve efficiency in large public infrastructure projects were discussed with emphasis on the use of public-private partnership or wholesale privatisation.
-The UK's and Ghana's experiences over several years have shown how to run such schemes (e.g. from buildings to whole transport systems) both effectively and , latterly, with some flexibility (Rynsard).
+The UK's and Ghana's experiences over several years have shown how to run such schemes (e.g. from buildings to whole transport systems) both effectively and, latterly, with some flexibility (Rynsard).
 Ghana has begun to follow this approach, first with its privatisation of the railways, whose efficiency was reported to be steadily improving.

-The strategies for the sustainable development are now a high priority for UN agencies, especially UN Habitat (Krishna), which is organising with the Canadian government, the UN Urban Forum in 2006 in Vancouver.
+The strategies for the sustainable development are now a high priority for UN agencies, especially UN Habitat (Krishnan), which is organising with the Canadian government, the UN Urban Forum in 2006 in Vancouver.
 The main objective there will be to show how ideas can now be taken forward to action.

-Other aspects of investment to improve the economy of coastal cities (Ofusu-Amaah) were also discusses; restoring and publicising historical areas for tourism (Owusu, Yoro Fall); facilities for conference-tourism (Accra has a big centre planned); higher education and research institutions which are now participating more fully in governmental and private sector projects (e.g. Armah); developing entrepreneurship and financial and managerial expertise.
+Other aspects of investment to improve the economy of coastal cities (Ofusu-Armah) were also discussed; restoring and publicising historical areas for tourism (Owusu, Yoro Fall); facilities for conference-tourism (Accra has a big centre planned); higher education and research institutions which are now participating more fully in governmental and private sector projects (e.g. Armah); developing entrepreneurship and financial and managerial expertise.
 In Latin America, stimulated by NGO competition for entrepreneurs (Cohen).there have been examples of rapid growth of small IT and industrial companies .But throughout the developing world such developments are limited by difficulties of establishing property rights.
 (It seems as if the concept of cooperatives is not being encouraged, which might avoid some of these problems?)

-4.3 Cultural and design aspects of cities
+4.3 Culture, the arts and design of cities

 The contribution of artists and designers are increasingly being drawn into the planning and redevelopment of cities; designers and architects can work with artists to relate the disparate aspects of jobs, transport, materials, ecology, and people's perceptions and expectations.
 They understand the great variations between communities in a city.
 Very original presentations to this conference reinforced this message, giving us new insights and suggestions about how artists could be involved more fully in future.
 At the same time through art we gain an external perspective and as conditions change art can be a 'cultural barometer'.
-Although climate change is beginning to transform our natural environment, whether in the retreating polar ice caps or dwindling rivers in Africa, and although people are polluting their local streams and air, artists can both enable us to appreciate the beauty of the nature , while on the other hand to see and feel the importance of these changes (Crimmin).
-We heard vivid word pictures describing the urban congestion ('pouring water from a calabash into a glass') (Abbey), and the coconut palms 'waving like flirtatious women' along the coasts where 'the sea wants to cover the land like the sky' (Donquah).
-The transforming visions of modern sculpture help define the new spirit of cities around the world (Crimmin).
+Although climate change is beginning to transform our natural environment, whether in the retreating polar ice caps or dwindling rivers in Africa, and although people are polluting their local streams and air, artists can both enable us to appreciate the beauty of the nature, while on the other hand to see and feel the importance of these changes (Crimmin).